What is asbestos?

 A list of premises licensed to accept waste asbestos is on the EPA's Prescribed Industrial Waste Database website.
 On the website go to the Waste Category field and select 'N: Solids/Sludges requiring special handling', then go to the Waste Type field and select 'N220: Asbestos (all forms)'.
 You can also contact the EPA Information Centre through the EPA website.

 It is illegal to put asbestos in the bin or as hard waste.

 Information on how to comply with legislation is on the Asbestos Victoria website.

 How to report the mishandling of asbestos

 Moreland City Council supports the national Asbestos Awareness Campaign.
 You can find out more about this campaign on the Asbestos Awareness Campaign website.

-This campaign aims to alert Australians to the dangers of working with asbestos during home renovations and maintenance by educating them where asbestos might be found in and around homes.
+This campaign aims to alert Australians to the dangers of working with asbestos during home renovations and maintenance by educating them about where asbestos might be found in and around homes.